Multi-Session or Full Day Program

 5 sessions (adaptable for Years 6 – 12)

-Participants explore the significance and opportunities of living on lands home to the world’s oldest continuing culture.
-Through discussions and interactive sessions, they develop a deeper awareness of Australia’s rich and complex history and map out positive pathways of respect and reconciliation.
+Participants explore the significance of living on lands home to the world’s oldest continuing culture.
+Walking together through discussions and interactive sessions, we define today’s complex and unique Aboriginal and non-Aboriginal Australia through story-telling, understanding, grace and forgiveness.

 4 sessions (adaptable for Years 6 – 12)